Mexico City is home to some 150 museums, the most of any city in the world apart from Paris.

 Expect lots of colour and calaveras if you visit during Dia de Muertos celebrations.

 Address: Av.
 México 5843, Col. La Noria, Xochimilco.

-My eldest doesn’t like chocolate but most other kids do so this is a fun outing for children with a sweet tooth.
-At MUCHO Mundo Chocolate you can learn about the origins of chocolate, its history and how it is made.
+Learn the origins of chocolate, its history and how its made at the MUCHO Mundo Chocolate museum.
 Regular weekend workshops are held, including ones for kids, where you can get your hands all gooey and chocolatey.
 Check the website for details.
 There’s a cafe on site with good coffee…and chocolate!